y-lan/ClipCraft/README.md

+# ClipCraft

-ClipCraft is a tiny, elegant, and beautiful Chrome extension used to select a given element from the current page using a mouse and convert the raw HTML of the selected part into LLM-friendly markdown text, then copy it to the clipboard; it already shows a small message on the right bottom part of the page that auto-disappears.
+A tiny, elegant, and beautiful Chrome extension used to select a given element from the current page using a mouse and convert the raw HTML of the selected part into LLM-friendly markdown text, then copy it to the clipboard; it already shows a small message on the right bottom part of the page that auto-disappears.
 We activate this feature via clicking the extension icon.

 ## Installation
 1. Run `npm install` (only lint/dev).
 No build step required.